Sales Promotion Objectives

 The most basic objective of any sales promotion is to provide extra value that encourages purchase.
 When it is targeted at consumers, the intention is to stimulate consumers’ purchase.
 When the trade is targeted, the objective is to induce distributors to push the product.

-Short term sales increase is required to reduce inventories, meet budgets prior to end of financial year, moving stocks of old model prior to replacement, increase stock-holding by consumers and distributors in advance of the launch of a competitor’s products.
+Short term sales increase is required to reduce inventories, meet budgets prior to the end of the financial year, moving stocks of an old model prior to replacement, increase stock-holding by consumers and distributors in advance of the launch of a competitor’s products.
 These are very legitimate goals.

 Promotions that give large immediate benefits such as money-offs or bonus packs have bigger effects on sales volume than more distant promotions such as competitions.
 Sales promotion should not be used as means to patching up more fundamental inadequacies such as inferior product performance or poor positioning.

 2. Encourage Trial